cs0320/notes/book/src/home.md

 This page contains the _lecture notes_ for the course.
 With JavaScript enabled, the table of contents will allow you to select a specific chapter.
 Likewise, the search icon should allow you to search for arbitrary words throughout all the notes.
 The lecture indexing is for Spring 2024.

+Please note that some lectures will be done entirely via slides, etc.; those aren't present in this collection.

 ~~~admonish warning title="These notes are not final!"
 This outline is subject to change, and notes are often modified in response to TA feedback or student Q&A before class.
 Some notes will be greyed out and inaccessible in the table of contents.
 ~~~